ComparisonMay 11, 2026 Updated May 19, 2026 10 min read

 No credit card · No Docker · No config files

-The answers were a mess.
-People recommended models that require a credit card ("Gemini is free!" ... with a payment method on file).
-People recommended local models without mentioning you need $800 in hardware.
+The community answers in the Discord were a mess.
+People recommended models that require a credit card (Gemini is "free" — with a payment method on file).
+People recommended local models without mentioning the $800 in hardware.
 People recommended OpenRouter free tiers without mentioning the 200 requests/day cap.
+Not all free is the same kind of free.

 1. Google Gemini 2.5 Flash (the Undisputed Free Champion)